wzhengsen/LuaOOP/README_EN.md

 local Config = require("OOP.Config");

 -- In general it is sufficient to use class.null directly.
--- If there are special needs,
--- You can customize the Config.ExternalClass.Null function to determine if a certain userdata class is currently available.
+-- If there are special needs, you can customize the Config.ExternalClass.Null function to determine whether an external object is available or not.
 Config.ExternalClass.Null = function(obj)
     if getmetatable(obj) == getmetatable(io.stdout) then
         return (tostring(obj):find("(closed)")) ~= nil;